I was eager to hike the Grand Canyon long before I began publishing Backpacker magazine in 1973.

 So I was open to a fourth.

-When I met Curtis Imrie, he seemed to fit into our group and I agreed to take him along provided he carried all his filming equipment as well as his portion of the common gear.
+When I met Curtis Imrie, he seemed a good fit for our team and I agreed to take him along provided he carried all his filming equipment as well as his portion of the common gear.

 All set, we considered it challenging, but not too risky if we didn’t consider the river crossing.